Thursday, 9 June 2005

 Hyde park and colourful India

-Today after the meeting, together with Gio and Davide, we all went to Hyde park.
+Today after the meeting, together with my Italian colleagues, Gio and Davide, we all went to Hyde park.
 Gio said that he wanted to see the speaker's corner where some body can go up on a podium and speak his or her views.
 We went around the rose garden and walked along the serpentine lake.
 I took lot of pictures of ducks.
 But we didn't find the speaker's corner.

-Later, I watched Bride and Prejudice.
+Later, I also watched Bride and Prejudice.
 It was not that bad and Ash was ok.
 I wish though they had reduced the " colourful Bharat" a bit.
 Made me wish I was kind of colour-blind.

 Wednesday, 8 June 2005